faboweb/zliq/README.md

 	<button onclick={() => store.dispatch({type: SUBTRACKED})}>subtracked</button>;
 ```

-Please check out 'src/demo_app.jsx' if you want to see, how an application is set up.
+Please check out 'src/demo_app.jsx' if you want to see how an application is set up.

 ### Development